-The following is a list of assets and investment costs that do NOT qualify under the AIS:
+The following is a list of assets and investment costs that do NOT qualify under the MHCV-AIS:

-- 11.1.1 Any assets that are not directly utilised in the manufacturing of the product; - 11.1.2 Assets acquired by way of an operational lease agreement; - 11.1.3 Land, lease holding improvement on the buildings & leased buildings; - 11.1.4 Vehicles, including prototypes; - 11.1.5 Loose implements/hand tools classifiable under Chapter 82 of the Customs and Excise Act; - 11.1.6 Office equipment & buildings; - 11.1.7 Canteens, canteen furniture and catering equipment; - 11.1.8 Site services, consumables and maintenance, even if related to qualifying assets; - 11.1.9 Vehicle Distribution Centres: - 11.1.10Housing - 11.1.11 Revaluated assets; - 11.1.12 Developmental cost & In-house labour costs and connected party costs (as determined by the dtic); - 11.1.13 Value-Added Tax (VAT) and finance charges on assets; - 11.1.14 Rates and taxes; and - 11.1.15 Travel and accommodation costs associated with overseas and local training. - 11.1.16 Any pre-production expenses incurred outside South Africa such as training, salaries, consulting fees, but not limited to this.
+- 11.1.1 Any assets that are not directly utilised in the manufacturing of the product; - 11.1.2 Assets acquired by way of an operational lease agreement; - 11.1.3 Land, lease holding improvement on the buildings & leased buildings; - 11.1.4 Vehicles, including prototypes; - 11.1.5 Loose implements/hand tools classifiable under Chapter 82 of the Customs and Excise Act; - 11.1.6 Office administration building and equipment/furniture; - 11.1.7 Canteens, canteen furniture and catering equipment; - 11.1.8 Site services, parking, consumables such as but not limited to fuel and maintenance, even if related to qualifying assets; - 11.1.9 Vehicle Distribution Centres; - 11.1.10 Housing; - 11.1.11 Revaluated assets; - 11.1.12 Developmental cost & In-house labour costs and connected party costs as determined by the dtic); - 11.1.13 Value-Added Tax (VAT) and finance charges on assets; and - 11.1.14 Rates and taxes: - 11.1.15 Travel and accommodation costs associated with overseas and local training courses. - 11.1.16 Any pre-production expenses incurred outside South Africa such as training, salaries, consulting fees, but not limited to this. - 11.1.17 Marketing equipment and billboards; - 11.1.18 Miscellaneous costs including (capitalisation of) costs such as Management Fees, etc or as determined by the dtic.